-In July 2015, the FASB issued ASU No. 2015-11, Inventory - Simplifying the Measurement of Inventory (Topic 330).
-This ASU requires inventory to be subsequently measured using the lower of cost and net realizable value, thereby eliminating the market value approach.
+In July 2015, the FASB issued ASU No. 2015-11, Inventory - Simplifying the Measurement of Inventory (Topic 330) ("ASU 2015-11") ASU 2015-11 requires inventory to be subsequently measured using the lower of cost and net realizable value, thereby eliminating the market value approach.
 Net realizable value is defined as the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 ASU 2015-11 is effective for reporting periods beginning after December 15, 2016 and is applied prospectively.
 Early adoption is permitted.
-The Company is currently evaluating the impact of its pending adoption of ASU 2015-11 on its consolidated financial statements.
+The Company is currently evaluating the impact of its pending adoption of ASU 2015-11 on its consolidated financial statements and does not expect that the adoption will have a material impact on the consolidated financial statements.

-In November 2015, the FASB issued ASU No. 2015-17, Income Taxes - Balance Sheet Classification of Deferred Taxes (Topic 740), which requires deferred tax liabilities and assets of the same tax jurisdiction or a tax filing group, as well as any related valuation allowance, be offset and presented as a single noncurrent amount in the consolidated balance sheets.
+In November 2015, the FASB issued ASU No. 2015-17, Income Taxes - Balance Sheet Classification of Deferred Taxes (Topic 740) ("ASU 2015-17"), which requires deferred tax liabilities and assets of the same tax jurisdiction or a tax filing group, as well as any related valuation allowance, be offset and presented as a single noncurrent amount in the consolidated balance sheets.
 ASU No. 2015-17 is effective for interim and annual periods beginning after December 15, 2016, with early adoption permitted.
-The ASU may be applied either prospectively to all deferred tax liabilities and assets or retrospectively to all periods presented.
+ASU 2015-17 may be applied either prospectively to all deferred tax liabilities and assets or retrospectively to all periods presented.
 The Company does not believe this guidance will have a material impact on the Company's future statement of operations or financial position.

-In February 2016, the FASB issued ASU No. 2016-02, Leases.
+In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
 The new standard establishes a right-of-use (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of operations.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-The Company is currently evaluating the impact of its pending adoption of ASU 2016-02 on its consolidated financial statements.
+The Company is currently evaluating the impact of its pending adoption of ASU 2016-02 on its consolidated financial statements Upon adoption, the Company expects that the ROU asset and lease liability will be recognized in the balance sheets in amounts that will be material.